boris-grinshpun/myplayer/readme.md

 - npm test:coverage

 ---
+### TODO
+- seperate subscription, playlist and player logic from App.jsx by adding a reducer
+- move youtube api title feching to the server
+---
 #### Note about scaleability :
 The initial idea was to use a message queue, that would notify all nodes about the changes made to the playlist.
 And then each node updates its subscribed users.